 His interest in the YAL continued and after several tours of a similar role he became on “Officer” of the YAL and a member of the Officers Club.
 He served as President of the Officer’s club eventually elected to the Governing council.
 He resigned this position when he went to Adelaide for work and re-joined when he returned to WA in the 80’s.

 He has been Chairman of the YAL board since 2006 and is also the Chair of the YAL Trust board.
-He currently lives in Brisbane and attends meeting via teleconference.
+He currently lives in Adelaide and attends meeting via teleconference.

 Currently the Vice Chair of the both the YAL board and the YAL Trust board and the Chairman of the Educational Grants Advisory Committee which helped see the inaugural 2015 scholarship program be successfully launched.